mlcommons/ck/README.md

 CK - enabling and simplifying collaborative and reproducible research, experimentation, knowledge management and predictive analytics

+Note: the framework is stable but we are now working on "getting started" guide, documentation and demos - please, stay tuned!

 Introduction
 ============
 Collective Knowledge (CK) is a light-weight, portable, modular